- Grade 12 or equivalent

 - Evidence of computer skills *.
 The student must be familiar with basic word processing, email management (including posting attachments) and internet navigation.

-- A signed Student Awareness Document verifying student understanding of:
+A signed Student Awareness Document (included in application package) verifying student understanding of:

 - Pregnancy Policy

 - Academic Integrity